canadaduane/word2vec-domains/README.md

 We recommend putting the `MASHAPE_KEY` in a .rbenv-vars file in the same directory as this web micro-service after installing [rbenv-vars](https://github.com/sstephenson/rbenv-vars).
 Alternatively, start the app with `MASHAPE_KEY=[your api key] bundle exec ruby domains.rb`.

+## Getting a Mashape Account

+Visit http://mashape.com to sign up and get a mashape key.
+The API gives you several free calls per day, and there are monthly paid subscriptions for more frequent API usage.